 Accomodation near the Escambray Mountain Range

 There are a number of small villages and towns nearby so choose your preferred destination and enjoy a truly Cuban experience in the heart of the wilderness.
 La Bocca Fishing Village has a few cosy lodges as well as a few bed and breakfasts, so if you are looking for an authentic experience then this might well be the perfect destination.
 In the heart of exceptional natural beauty the Escambray Mountain Range is guaranteed to be the perfect backdrop for an unforgettable experience, so enjoy Cuban hospitality and make the most of your stunning surroundings.

-What to see and do in the Sierra del Escambray and its surrounding regions
+What to see and do in the Sierra del Escambray

 The Escambray Mountain Range is the second biggest mountain range in Cuba and is a popular attraction for hiking enthusiasts.
 There are a number of hiking and trekking trails throughout the range and the opportunity for species spotting is amazing.
 Enjoy the sights and sounds of the waterfalls, canyons and caves as you become one with nature in Cuba.

 The Great National Park Topes de Collantes is a must see for every tourist, as this reserve boasts Cuban botanical, zoological and ecological beauty.
 This eccentric nature park is known for their hiking trails along with the specialised guides who endeavour to enlighten and intrigue visitors from the very first step until the last.